PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-07 05:07:41
+Last updated: 2024-04-07 05:08:17
-Random Quote: Here's the thing, kids: When you believe in people, people come through. - Ted Mosby
+Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar